bogdan-lab/csv_cli/README.md

 (`.... -fc 3 -tc 10 -fc 20 -tc 40 ....`)
 3. User can select particular columns to be displayed.
 This can be done by arguments `-c_name`(`-cn`) and `-c_index`(`-ci`).
-The first argument allows to select columns by name, when the secnd one defines indexes of columns which will be displayed.
+The first argument allows to select columns by name, when the second one defines indexes of columns which will be displayed.
 One can mix these arguments and use each of them several times in order to select several columns.
 Column indexing starts from `0`.